 Description: Shatavari is a creeping plant found in forests throughout Indian.
 In Sanskrit shatavari means “she who possess a hundred husbands.

 History: Shatavari has been used in Ayurvedic medicine for over 5000 years.
 It has always been considered an aphrodisiac and an excellent tonic for women.

 Aphrodisiac Properties: Shatavari boosts female sex drive and is an excellent tonic for a woman’s body.
-In ashwagandha has in men.
+Init is considered the most important herb for women, having similar effects to ashwagandha in men.
 Shatavari helps to regenerate the entire body, bringing vitality and increasing energy.
 It promotes the overall wellness of mind and body.
 Shatavari also strengthens and nourishes the reproductive system and balances female hormones.
-Mentally it helps to calm the mind and deepen feelings of love and compassion.it is considered the most important herb for women, having similar effects as
+Mentally it helps to calm the mind and deepen feelings of love and compassion.

-Shatavari is an adaptogen or rejuvenative tonic.
+Shatavari is an adaptogen or rejuvenating tonic.
 It increases overall energy and strengthens the immune system.
 It slows aging and helps in cases of malnourishment.
-It has beneficial effects in the digestive tract, relieving diarrhea, IBS, dysentery, hyper-acidity and ulcers.
+It has beneficial effects in the digestive tract, relieving diarrhea, IBS, dysentery, hyperacidity, and ulcers.
 Shatavari may have anti-cancer effects.